InfnetDFEPB2019/spaC/README.md

 * Pictures of Mars;
 * ISS location;
 * ISS information.
-* More features might be implemented until the end of the project.
+* More features may be implemented until the end of the project.

 --------
 #### API: